How to Design REST API? The Twitter Example

 Note: If the service will return an array of objects, select Association -> Many Class instead.

-13. Instead of creating a new class, here you can reuse the Tweet class created in object model.
-Type T and then press Ctrl-Space to popup the name completion list.
+13. Instead of creating a new class, you can reuse the Tweet class created in the object model.
+Type 'T' and then press Ctrl-Space to open the name completion list.

 model completion

 14. Select Tweet from the drop-down list.
-You can double-click on Tweet to select it.
-If you use keyboard, press Down repeatedly until you reached Tweet, and then press Enter to confirm your selection.
+You can double-click on Tweet or use the keyboard to navigate to it and press Enter to confirm.

 selected tweet class

 This reuses the Tweet class in your REST API design.
-As you can see, attributes are populated automatically.
-You don't have to make any change on it.
+As you can see, its attributes are populated automatically, so you don't have to make any changes.

 tweet class visualized

-15. Now, you may have a question: According to the object model, the Tweet class is associating the Entities class, which is associating the Media class, which is associating...
-Consequently, all classes are connected with each other.
-Shall we visualize them all in our REST API design?
-The answer is - No. Ask yourself which classes are relevant to the modeling context, which is, in this example, the tweeting API.
-If you think that the User class is meaningful to consumers who will use this service, visualize it in your REST API design.
-Let's assume that the following classes are meaningful in this case: Contributor, Coordinates, Entities, Place and User.
+15. In the object model, the Tweet class is connected to several other classes (Entities, Media, etc.).
+You do not need to visualize all of them in the REST API design.
+Only include classes that are relevant to the modeling context—in this case, the tweeting API.
+If you think the User class is meaningful to consumers of this service, visualize it.
+For this example, let's assume the following classes are relevant: Contributor, Coordinates, Entities, Place, and User.
 Let's visualize them in our REST API design.

-16. Let's start from the Contributor class.
-Again, you can reuse the class created in the object model.
-Create a class first.
-Select Class from the diagram toolbar.
+16. Let's start with the Contributor class.
+You can reuse the class from the object model.
+First, select Class from the diagram toolbar.

 select class

-17. Click on the diagram to create a class and then press Ctrl-Space to popup the name completion list.
-Select Contributor from the list
+17. Click on the diagram to create a class, and then press Ctrl-Space to open the name completion list.

 visualize contributor class

-18. Repeatedly visualize the Coordinates, Entities, Place and User classes.
+18. Repeat this process to visualize the Coordinates, Entities, Place, and User classes.
 Your diagram should look like this:

 updated rest design

-19. Although these five classes are relevant to the context, their fields are not really important to consumers who want to use the tweeting API.
-Therefore, you can hide their class members to make the design tidier.
-Select them first.
+19. Although these five classes are relevant to the context, their fields may not be important to consumers who just want to use the tweeting API.
+You can hide their class members to make the design tidier.
+Select these five classes.

-20. Right-click on any of the selected class and select Presentation Options > Class Members > Hide All Class Members from the popup menu.
+20. Right-click on any of the selected classes and select Presentation Options > Class Members > Hide All Class Members from the popup menu.

 hide all class members

 21. Rearrange the classes.
-Up to now, your diagram should look like this:
+Now, your diagram should look like this:

 tweeting rest api